bendrick92/personal-website/_posts/2016-02-12-setting-up-a-raspberry-pi-web-server.md

 The first step in setting up any new Raspberry Pi is to format an SD card for installing the Raspbian OS on.
 If you purchased/your Pi came with a pre-formatted NOOBS SD card, you can skip these first few steps as your SD card already has Raspbian ready to go.

 For those of you with brand new, unformatted cards, you'll want to follow [raspberrypi.org](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)'s excellent guide to getting Raspbian installed on your SD card.
+For those of you looking to use your Pi as a dedicated web server, you can elect to install a Raspbian Lite image from the list of [downloads](https://www.raspberrypi.org/downloads/raspbian/).
+This will configure your Raspbian installation to run headless (without a GUI), which is a cut down version of the OS.

 Once you've completed the Raspbian installation process, you can go ahead and plug your SD card into your Pi along with your HDMI, Ethernet and USB mouse/keyboard.
 Fiinally, add some USB power to boot it up for the first time!

 Next go ahead and complete the Raspbian installation, making sure to enable SSH in the configuration process (great video tutorial available [here](https://www.raspberrypi.org/help/noobs-setup/)).

-NOTE: If your first Raspberry Pi boot completes without any prompts, it will eventually end you on the GUI desktop.
+NOTE: If you chose to install the full Raspbian OS and your first Raspberry Pi boot completes without any prompts, it will eventually end you on the GUI desktop.
 To ensure SSH is enabled from here, click "Menu" in the top left and navigate to "Preferences > Raspberry Pi Configuration".
 In the window that opens, switch to the "Interfaces" tab and make sure "SSH" is set to "enabled".

 #### Step Two: Setting Up LAMP